realA10001986/Dash-Gauges/hardware/README.md

 #### Main connectors (red numbers):
 - Red_1: 5V input for analog gauges and electronics
 - Red_2: 12V input for electronics ("+"/"-" pins) and for digital gauges ("DG+"/"-" pins)
 - Red_3: Time Travel button: To trigger a time travel, the button must connect "TT" to "3V3".
-Also used to connect the Dash Gauges to a TCD by wire.
+The connector is also used to connect the Dash Gauges to a TCD by wire.
 - Red_4: Door switches: Switches need to connect "C" and "1" for door 1, and "C" and "2" for door 2.

 #### Power supply: